rohitkjohnedu/my_yade/doc/sphinx/HighPrecisionReal.rst

 .. comment: The debian/ubuntu package ``python-minieigen`` must be of version 0.50.4 or higher.
 This package hasn't been prepared yet.

-2. The high precision `merge requests to minieigen <https://github.com/eudoxos/minieigen>`__ package were not submitted yet (they will be very soon), hence currently following solutions are possible:
+2. The high precision `merge request to minieigen <https://github.com/eudoxos/minieigen>`__ package was submitted and is awaiting approval.
+Until it becomes part of the official package the following solutions are possible:

 	1. Patch the older ``python-minieigen`` debian package with `these patches <https://gitlab.com/cosurgi/minieigen-real/-/tree/master/patches>`__, the patches already included in the debian package are also required.
 	2. Or copy `the patched minieigen files <https://gitlab.com/cosurgi/minieigen-real/tree/master/minieigen-local>`__ into local directory and pass the extra cmake argument ``MINIEIGEN_INCLUDE_PATH=…``, relative to this path the sources should reside inside ``minieigen`` subdirectory.
 The path ``/usr/include/minieigen`` is used by default to find the minieigen sources.